Getting started

 Create a source connector

-To create a source connector, use theUnstructuredClient
+To create a source connector, use theUnstructuredClient object’s sources.create_source function (for the Python SDK) or

-method to call the /sources
+the POST method to call the /sources endpoint (for curl or Postman).

-object (for the Python SDK) or
+In the CreateSourceConnector object (for the Python SDK) or

-the request body (for curl
+the request body (for curl or Postman),

 specify the settings for the connector.
 For the specific settings to include, which differ by connector, see